smart-data-lake/smart-data-lake/presentation/lecture_notes.md

 * as data engineers we need to:
   - download data
   - combining/filter/transform data in a general manner
-  - store processed data in data lake, thus can be utilized for various use cases
+  - store processed data, thus it can be utilized for various use cases
   - analyse/compute data for a specific application